Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/common-data-service/webapi/use-web-api-actions.md

 ---
-title: Usar acciones de API web (Common Data Service) | Microsoft Docs
+title: Usar acciones de la API web (Common Data Service)| Microsoft Docs
 descriptions: Actions are reusable operations that can be performed using the Web API.
 These are used with a POST request to modify data on Common Data Service ms.custom: '' ms.date: 10/31/2018